sceptre12/nx_poc/README.md

-With this POC I'm laying out all of the tooling for setting up users dev environment when working within the monorepo
+With this POC I'm laying out all of the tooling for setting up users dev environment when working within the monorepo.

+# Get Started
+1. Pull down the repo
+2. Ensure you have node 20+
+3. Ensure you have pnpm (Install Link)[https://pnpm.io/installation]
+4. Inside of the nx_poc folder execute: `pnpm i`

+## How to launch projects:

+### Rsbuild Project